azibit/ant_and_bees/README.md

 After training, save the model to a location online where you can get a link to it.
 My model is saved on Amazon S3 and here is my link: https://aidris559lab4.s3.amazonaws.com/Trained_Model_For_Ant_And_Bees/full_model_export1.pkl

 ### Step 3: Update server.py
 Based on how we trained our model, we update a few code in the server.py file to use the transformation that was used to create our training and test images.
+We update the link to the saved model and also the name of the file containing the model.
+For me, my file name is full_model_export1.pkl

 ### Step 4: Update index.html
 Update the index.html to match the classes you are predicting.